-Urine and manure stains are a problem with chestnuts, not as much as with a gray, but you might see stains persist if your horse is very specific in his pooping/urinating/sleeping habits.
+- Urine and manure stains are a problem with chestnuts, not as much as with a gray, but you might see stains persist if your horse is very specific in his pooping/urinating/sleeping habits.

-- Look for crusty hair, and use your nose to sniff around for urine stains.
+- Look for crusty hair, and use your nose to sniff for urine stains.
 A simple spot remover works wonders, some of the spot removers also have an odor remover and deodorizer.
 Then carry on with your horse grooming session as normal, you know, when you buff your upper body into shape.

 - If store-bought is more your cup of tea, think cactus cloth, finishing brush, or sheepskin mitt.
 This adds another layer of shine.
-I’m definitely a fan of sheen products, also, just as long as they are an addition to your horse’s shine and not a total replacement for proper nutrition and grooming.
+I’m a fan of sheen products, as long as they are an addition to your horse’s shine and not a total replacement for proper nutrition and grooming.